athiphat67/athiphat67/README.md

 ### Kibo-RPC 6th (NSTDA-สวทช.)
 2025

 As the **Team Leader**, I led this Kibo-RPC project, which was developed entirely in Java via Android Studio.
-The project's main objective was to optimize the control and navigation of the Astrobee robot.
+The project's main objective was to optimize the control and navigation of the Astrobee robot

 The project team received **the Outstanding Presentation Award** at the national championship, where the team finished **6th**.